 Apologize and own the mistake.
 Most of us tend to get defensive in the face of criticism, but this can be a great source of learning for the business.
 Also, a mistake is a good time to reflect.
 This gives you a chance of using your shortcomings as an opportunity for learning and growth.

 Once you have apologized and suitably fixed the problem, it is time to move on.
 If the customer continues the negative replies despite your explanations, our advice would be fighting the impulse to engage with him.

 Social Media has the potential to make private matters very public.
 It could be a disgruntled customer, a negative product review or even a dissatisfied ex-employee.
 Your businesses’ online reputation needs to be protected and it is important to be aware and in control of matters before anything negative has a chance to go viral and dominate your company/ product’s search results.

-Every customer complaint or negative feedback that has been left on a public review website needs to be suitably addressed.
+Every complaint of a customer dealing online or negative feedback that has been left on a public review website needs to be suitably addressed.
 This might require you to reach out to the customer both publicly and privately to offer a resolution.
 Also, just in case the issue remains unresolved, a thoughtful, professional and polite public response can prevent any loss of future customers who might read it.

 The customer might not always be right, but he always needs to be heard.
 How we deal with the complaints and respond and apologize to them will determine the nature of your relationship (or lack of it) going forward.
 If one can handle the situation well, one might even be able to create further opportunities of working together.